Five Questions to Ask A Financial Advisor

 This question becomes more important the more complex your situation is and the closer you are to retirement.
 That being said, it is still crucially important to have good advice in the early earning years.
 Being pointed in the right direction early will have enormous impacts on your life down the road.

-Possessing licenses to sell types of investments and services does not mean you know how to strategically use those investments and services in a client’s life.
+Financial professionals must be licensed to provide financial advice or sell products.
+However, having the license to sell products and services does not mean you know how to strategically use those investments and services in a client’s life.
 After you get your licenses, you know little about investing for actual clients and almost nothing about financial planning.
-Licensing is all definitions and theory.
-Then you enter the real world.
+Licensing is all definitions and theories.
+Then, you enter the real world.
 If you ever took a final exam in school to pass a class and realized that while you could regurgitate a bunch of facts, you didn’t learn anything to help your real life, then you know what I’m talking about.

-Most new professionals learn their strategies and planning techniques from their sales training programs, sales managers, and wholesalers.
-(Wholesalers are salespeople that work for investment and insurance companies that visit professionals to show them how selling their investment or insurance products can help the professional’s clients.)
-So they’re taught how to solve problems with products and how to sell those products.
+Most new professionals learn strategies and planning techniques from their sales training programs, sales managers, and wholesalers.
+They’re taught how to solve problems with products and how to sell those products.
 There is also a lot of emphasis on “overcoming objections,” meaning that when a client doesn’t like what you’re trying to sell them, you use tactics to get around those objections and convince them to buy anyway.
-Let’s not let our only training be on sales.
+Do you want a Financial Advisor whose only training is in sales?

 Thankfully, there are many great educational institutions out there that provide excellent education and focused training on real-world planning and advice.
 And there is a wealth of experienced financial planners who have been passing on their knowledge and expertise.
 You’ll want to find an advisor with some advanced training, designations, or focus areas.